CaroleFri/spinal-atlas/README.md

 Converts a 5D tensor NIfTI into a `.fib.gz` file for DSI Studio.

-It uses an existing `.fib.gz` file (hte reference used for the registration) as a template, mainly to reuse fields such as `odf_vertices`.
+It uses an existing `.fib.gz` file (the reference used for the registration) as a template, mainly to reuse fields such as `odf_vertices`.

 Example: